zejji/DbContextScopeEFCore/README.md

 A library for managing the lifetime of Entity Framework Core DbContext instances.

 **NB:** Please use the version of this library which matches your EF Core version.
+For EF Core 6, the NuGet package can be found at [Zejji.DbContextScope.EFCore6](https://www.nuget.org/packages/Zejji.DbContextScope.EFCore6/).
+For EF Core 7 onwards, the decision was taken to remove the EF Core version from the package name and instead follow the EF Core versioning - the NuGet package can be found at [Zejji.DbContextScope.EFCore](https://www.nuget.org/packages/Zejji.DbContextScope.EFCore/).

 This package is based on the original [DbContextScope repository](https://github.com/mehdime/DbContextScope) by Mehdi El Gueddari with the following changes: